LeeT27/learningVerilog/README.md

 - **32 registers** x **32 bits**: Storage for CPU computation
 - **Two read ports**: Read two registers simultaneously with combinational logic
 - **One write port**: Writes on a register every rising clock edge (`posedge clk`)
-- **5-bit selectors** to select register addresses for reading and writing
+- **5-bit selectors:** Selects register addresses for reading and writing
 - **Toggle `reg_write`** to control when to write
 - Learned sequential vs combinational logic
   - Combinational: Output always depends on current inputs - any change in the input is immediately reflected in the output